Find & Replace It!

 The Find & Replace Editor allows you to define what the strings to search and replace in files.

-2. Type your replacement pattern for matched occurrences of your expression in the Replace with text field:
+your replacement pattern for matched occurrences of your expression

 There is one very important characteristic of the option Extraction: keep only replaced content, remove non-matching content: it acts as an in-place extraction mode.
 That means, in case that nothing has been found and replaced, the whole content of the file is erased since there was nothing to keep during extraction (i.e.: the replaced content was empty).